Mike Hughes is a well-known and highly acclaimed education trainer/author.

-A former secondary headteacher he is currently working freelance and over a period of many years has developed a deserved reputation as an inspirational and innovative trainer/facilitator and is widely regarded as a leader in the field of learning.
+A former secondary headteacher, Mike has, over a great many years, developed a deserved reputation as an inspirational and innovative trainer/facilitator.
+He is widely regarded as a leader in the field of learning.

 Welcome to Mike Hughes Education Training and Support.